hpcleuven/iRODS-local-admin-training/08_PRC_Handson_User-Training.md

 ```py
 session.data_objects.put('/data/leuven/tmp/vsctmp10/iRODS-local-admin-training/molecules/alcl3.xyz','/icts_icts/home/u00XXXXX/training/')
 ```
+where u00XXXXX should be replace by your KU Leuven u-account number.

 This demonstrates that even using the VSCIRODSSession class all the functionalities of the Python iRODS Client (PRC) are still available.